Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 }
 ```

 You only need to create less file for components that you need to customise.
-Any components that do not need any customisation, theme compiler will automatically extends it directly from Halo Theme and output the files in `./dark` and `./light` folder.
+The rest of components that do not need further customisation will be automatically extended from Halo theme.